refactorsaurusrex/HeadlessSlacker/readme.md

 - [Click here](https://github.com/refactorsaurusrex/HeadlessSlacker/raw/master/HeadlessSlacker/publish/setup.exe) to install the application.
 (Windows only.)

 - When the application is run, it checks to see if Slack is running.
 If not, it starts Slack.
 Once Slack is running, a jump list menu item is added to Slack that says "Hide Taskbar Icon".
-Clicking this will remove the Slack window from the tasbar and run Headless Slack in the background, shown as a red "@" symbol in the system tray.
+Clicking this will remove the Slack window from the taskbar and run Headless Slack in the background, shown as a red "@" symbol in the system tray.

 <p align="center">
 <img src="https://raw.githubusercontent.com/refactorsaurusrex/HeadlessSlacker/master/Images/HeadlessSlackJumpList.png" />